An extension of the Moran process using type-specific connection graphs: Introduction

 \section{Introduction}

-The Moran process\cite{M58} models antagonism between two species whose critical difference in terms of adaptation is their \textit{relative fitness}.
+The Moran process \cite{M58} models the antagonism between two species whose critical difference in terms of adaptation is their \textit{relative fitness}.
 A \textit{resident} has relative fitness 1 and a \textit{mutant} relative fitness $r>0$.
-Many settings in Evolutionary Game Theory consider fitness as a measure of reproductive success; for examples see\cite{N06,HJSK,EDKJ}.
-A generalization of the Moran process by Lieberman et al\cite{L05} considered the situation where the replication of an individual's fitness depends on some given structure, i.e. a directed graph.
-This model gave rise to an extensive line of works in Computer Science, initiated by Mertzios et al. in \cite{NR11}.
+Many settings in Evolutionary Game Theory consider fitness as a measure of reproductive success; for examples see \cite{N06,HJSK,EDKJ}.
+A generalization of the Moran process by Lieberman et al \cite{L05} considered the situation where the replication of an individual's fitness depends on some given structure, i.e. a directed graph.
+This model gave rise to an extensive line of works in Computer Science with motivation from computer networks and social networks.

-In this work we further extend the model of \cite{L05} to capture the situation where, instead of one given underlying graph, each species has its own graph that determines their way of spreading their offsprings.
-As we will show, due to the process' restrictions only one species will remain in the population eventually.
-Our setting is by definition an interaction between two players (species) that want to maximize their probability of occupying the whole population.
+In this work we further extend the model of \cite{L05} to capture the situation where different species (types) perceive the population through different graphs defined on the same vertex set.
+In particular, the type (mutant or resident) of a node determines the outgoing edges incident to it.
+In other words, the type of the node determines the candidates (neighbours), one of which will inherit the node's type in case it reproduces.
+As in the single-graph case, the restrictions of the process imply that eventually only one species will remain in the population.
+Our setting is an interaction between two players (species) where each wants to maximize her probability of occupying the whole population.

 This strategic interaction is described by an 1-sum bimatrix game, where each player (resident or mutant) has all the strongly connected digraphs on $n$ nodes as her pure strategies.
-The resident's payoff is the \textit{extinction probability} and the mutant's payoff is the \textit{fixation probability}.
-The general question that interests us is: what are the pure Nash equilibria of this game (if any)?
+The resident's payoff is the \textit{extinction probability} (i.e. the probability that eventually only residents remain in the population) and the mutant's payoff is the \textit{fixation probability} (which is complementary to the extinction probability).
+A basic question that interests us is: what are the pure Nash equilibria of this game (if any)?
 To gain a better understanding of the behaviour of the competing graphs, we investigate the best responses of the resident to the clique graph of the mutant.